Devi - Satyajit Ray - Sharmila Tagore - Doyamoyee

 1960, directed by Satyajit Ray

-If we view Devi as a critique of excessive – or at least misdirected – religious devotion, then the movie is thoroughly transparent.
-Nobody can overlook the harm that Kalikinkar Chowdhury, the family patriarch, causes when he proclaims his daughter-in-law Doyamoyee an incarnation of the goddess Kali.
+If we view Devi the usual way, as a critique of excessive or misdirected religious devotion, then the film is transparent.
+No one can overlook the harm that Kalikinkar Chowdhury, the family patriarch, causes when he proclaims his daughter-in-law Doyamoyee an incarnation of the goddess Kali.
 Doya herself is miserable and eventually goes mad; her division from her loving husband Umaprasad destroys the couple’s happiness; and her adored little nephew Khoka dies because the burden of faith prevents his medical treatment.
 The story’s conflicts should be familiar to Hindus and non-Hindus alike: the difficulty of arguing with fanatics, the subjugation of women, the standoff between religion and science.
 The fault lines are abundantly clear no matter how little is spoken in the dialogue, and the movie’s sympathies are equally clear.
 Doya’s father-in-law is in the wrong.

-There is no reason to dispute the movie’s skepticism toward blind religious piety, but it might seem strange that important universal lessons should come from such a rare situation.
+It’s common, though, to be skeptical of blind religious piety.
+What’s curious is that Devi draws universal lessons from such a rare situation.
 We don’t hear everyday about people elevated to the status of gods.
-To non-Hindus the story may look exotic, but even within India recognition of humans as avatars of gods is far from commonplace.
+To non-Hindus the story may look exotic, but even within India recognition of humans as avatars of gods is not commonplace.
 Devi‘s plot is believable, but it comes across as an outlier in human experience.
 Is it, though?
 Once we consider Devi in the context of Indian and global cinema, we can appreciate that the movie’s subject is larger than it initially appears.

 Devi - Satyajit Ray - Chhabi Biswas - Kalikinkar Chowdhury